aapati17/Group-Python-4/README.md

 ### Fixes

 - Readme and Documentation revised to explain the usage and prerequisites of the project.
-- Defect Tags and Weights are made easier to customize and explanation is added.
-- The services no longer bring 500 error code in the terminal.
+- Benchmarks are no longer forced on to the user.
 ---

 ### Setting up and Running the Project